Marble Tile vs. Porcelain Tile: Best Choice for Outdoor Flooring and Beyond

 Verdict: While porcelain can impressively mimic natural stone, real marble offers authentic, unique beauty that's difficult to duplicate.

 Porcelain tiles are crafted from dense clay and fired at high temperatures, making them highly durable materials.
+On the Mohs hardness scale, porcelain rates 7-8 while marble ranges 3-5.
+Porcelain's PEI rating typically falls between Class IV-V, suitable for high-traffic areas.
 This process creates incredibly strong tiles that are resistant to wear, scratches, and even moisture.
 Because of their strength, porcelain tiles are an excellent choice for outdoor spaces that endure heavy foot traffic, harsh weather, and temperature changes.
-With proper installation and having extra tiles on hand for future repairs, porcelain tiles can easily last 50+ years, even in outdoor settings.

 Verdict: Porcelain outperforms marble in durability and longevity for outdoor applications, needing less maintenance while offering superior structural integrity.